-The rehabilitation of the historic Uptown Theatre in Uptown and the Congress Theater in Logan Square would be supported through Tax Increment Financing (TIF) proposals introduced today to City Council by Mayor Rahm Emanuel.
+The rehabilitation of the historic Uptown Theatre in Uptown and the Congress Theater in Logan Square will be supported through Tax Increment Financing (TIF) assistance approved today by City Council.

 Uptown Theatre, 4816 N. Broadway

 The $75 million project by Jam Productions and Fairpoint Development will be assisted with up to $13 million in TIF to help pay for comprehensive restoration work involving decorative interior finishes, new seats, a reconfigured main floor to increase capacity to 5,800 people, new elevators, modern concession facilities, updated mechanical systems, and exterior improvements that will include new marquees.
 Additional City support will include a Class L property tax incentive valued at $2.2 million over 12 years; $3 million in Adopt-a-Landmark Funds; and the sale of a City-owned parking lots at 1130 W. Lawrence Ave. to the development team for $1.
 The theater, designed by architects Rapp and Rapp for operator Balaban and Katz Corp., was used for stage shows, movies and concerts before it closed in 1981.
 It was designated a Chicago landmark in 1991.
 The project is expected to generate up to 195 full- and part-time jobs and more than 200 construction jobs.